everpix/Everpix-Intelligence/README.md

 * What are the conversion rate from product landing page to sign up for new visitors? (see [here](Internal Metrics/System Users %28First Time Visitors to Web Invites Ratio - Weekly%29.csv))
 * How fast do people purchase a subscription after signing up to a freemium service? (see [here](Internal Metrics/Latencies %28Monthly Subscription Latency in Days - Since March 1st%29.csv) and [here](Internal Metrics/Latencies %28Yearly Subscription Latency in Days - Since March 1st%29.csv))
 * Which countries have higher suscription rates? (see [here](Internal Metrics/User Countries %28Free Users Countries%29.csv) and [here](Internal Metrics/User Countries %28Subscribed Users Countries%29.csv))
+* What frustrates people the most abour their photo collection? (see [here](Google Consumer Surveys/What frustrates you the most about your photo collection.pdf))
+* Do people actually edit their digital photos? (see [here](Google Consumer Surveys/Do you regularly edit your photos.pdf))

 The dataset is organized as follow:
 * **[Anonymized VC Feedback.md](Anonymized VC Feedback.md):** Unedited feedback from VCs who passed on Everpix